 • Provider follows up with patient by phone to discuss results

-Eve Kit uses the HerSwab™ collection device.
+The Eve Kit collection device is also marketed as the HerSwab™ collection device.
 The HerSwab™ device was designed specifically with usability, confidence and repeatability in mind.
 Key design features include an ergonomic handle, colour indicated parts, a familiar aesthetic, and “automatic” collection from close to the cervix.

 HerSwab™ has been tested in over 5000 women, in a number of clinical studies around the world.
 For highlights, see the Clinical Evidence section.